qLibc

 bool qstack_debug ( qstack_t * stack,

-FILE * out
+FILE * out )

-qstack->debug(): Print out stored elements for debugging purpose.
+qstack->debug(): Prints stored elements for debugging purposes.

 Parameters